23 January 2022 [edited 27 August 2025]

 James Wright (Triskele Heritage) is an award-winning buildings archaeologist who frequently writes and lectures on the subject of mediaeval building myths.
 He has two decades professional experience of ferreting around in people’s cellars, hunting through their attics and digging up their gardens.
 He hopes to find meaningful truths about how ordinary and extraordinary folk lived their lives in the mediaeval period.

-He welcomes contact through Twitter or email.
+He welcomes respectful contact through email or on Twitter, Instagram & Bluesky

-The Mediaeval Mythbusting Blog blog is the basis of a forthcoming book – Historic Building Mythbusting – Uncovering Folklore, History and Archaeology which will be released via The History Press on 6 June 2024.
+The Mediaeval Mythbusting Blog is the basis of the book – Historic Building Mythbusting – Uncovering Folklore, History and Archaeology which was released via The History Press in June 2024.
 More information can be found here: